nafizjiwa/Javascript-Object-References/README.md

 # Object-References<br>
 ------
 OBJECTS are data structures used as containers and they store data and functionality. <br>
- - The functionality is stored in methods on our objects. <br>
+ - The functionality is stored in methods on the object. <br>

 There are three ways of creating an object in javascript.<br>
   1. Using Object literals <br>